microsoft/aed-blockchain-learn-content/create-decentralized-apps/includes/3-learn-drizzle.md

 # Learn about Drizzle

 In past modules, we have introduced the [Truffle Suite](https://www.trufflesuite.com/), a set of tools to make blockchain development easier.
-And we have used [Truffle](https://www.trufflesuite.com/truffle) and [Ganache CLI](https://www.trufflesuite.com/ganache) previously to help with the development, deployment and testing of smart contracts.
+And we have previously used [Truffle](https://www.trufflesuite.com/truffle) and [Ganache CLI](https://www.trufflesuite.com/ganache) previously to help with the development, deployment and testing of smart contracts.

 In this unit, we will introduce the next member of the Truffle Suite, [Drizzle](https://www.trufflesuite.com/drizzle).
 Drizzle is a collection of front-end libraries that make writing dapp user interfaces easier and more predictable.